 Most parents give a sigh of relief when their child turns 3 and they can relax, because this is the end of the terrible two’s.
 We all recognize a two year old’s temper tantrum as a normal developmental milestone to learn how to deal with their environment.
 Children become oppositional, angry, disobedient and defiant when they are hungry, tired, stressed or upset.
 Unfortunately there is a surge in oppositional behavior again when our children turn into teenagers.
-Again, at this stage it is normal, although unfortunate for the long suffering parents.
+Although unfortunate for the long suffering parents, it is a normal stage in their development.
 Our children’s behavior is driven by a yearning for independence from us and shows up as being uncooperative and disobedient to authority figures.

 As I explained, oppositional behavior is expected at certain times during a child’s development.
 But many parents ask the question: “When is my child’s behavior not just a symptom of growing up?
 When should I worry about this behavior that is making the family’s life unbearable?”

 Oppositional behavior becomes a problem when he is frequently and consistently defiant of authority and his behavior is worse that that of his peers.
 It becomes a problem when his behavior affects his social, family and academic life.
 Children who suffer from Oppositional Defiant Disorder have an ongoing pattern of uncooperative, defiant and hostile behavior when it comes to authority figures.

 - Active defiance and refusal to comply with requests and rules

 - Deliberate attempts to annoy and upset others

 - Blaming others for their mistakes or misbehavior

 - “Touchy”, over sensitive and easily annoyed by others